mabiesen/replicating_vote_anomaly_research_of_truman_black/README.md

 # Replicating Results of Truman Black
-This repository's purpose is to store detail on discrepancies noted by Truman Black, as well as attempting to replicate his results
+This repository's purpose is to store detail on discrepancies noted by Truman Black, as well as attempting to replicate his results.

+Truman Black's claim is that many votes were switched between candidates during the 2020 presidential election.
+For more detail, please see [this_link](https://github.com/mabiesen/replicating_vote_anomaly_research_of_truman_black/tree/main/truman_black)

 This repository has been saved to archive.org to prevent disappearing